laboroai/border/singularity/aarch64/README.md

 ## Build and run on Mac

+We launch a virtual machine in [UTM](https://mac.getutm.app/) with an image, where singularity has been installed.
+In the VM, we can start training of reinforcement learning agents.
-The following steps has been tested on M2 Macbook Air.
+The following steps show how to enter a singularity container.
+It has been tested on M2 Macbook Air.

 1. Install and launch [UTM](https://mac.getutm.app/).
 2. Download the pre-build UTM image of [this repository](https://github.com/manuparra/singularitycontainers-on-m1-arm64#change-keyboard-layout).